insooth/insooth.github.io/partial-functions-magic-values.md

 boost::units::si::length distance(Point, Point);
 ```

-This may be seens as a breaking change to the interface, but it worth to be done.
+This may be seen as a breaking change to the interface, but it is worth to be applied.
 Having it applied, we explicitly deal with _metres_, there is no longer meaningless `unsigned`, so that we cannot simply shoot in the foot by combining units.
 Wrong combinations won't compile.
 That's huge step toward better designs.

 #### About this document